Showing posts tagged as "steve vogel"

 These Species are No Accident

-There’s a new exhibit in the Open Sea wing.
-Called “An Accidental Catch,” it includes some very striking fishes that also happen to get snared as bycatch in the U.S. Gulf of Mexico shrimp fishery.
+Our exhibit in the Open Sea wing called “An Accidental Catch” includes some very striking fishes that also happen to get snared as bycatch in the U.S. Gulf of Mexico shrimp fishery.

 “What we’re showing are species that get caught in nets with the shrimp ,” says Curator of Husbandry Operations Steve Vogel.
 “They’re also really cool animals, like the striped burrfish, which looks like a golf ball with spines; and the bighead sea robin, which looks like a giant mouth with wings.

 “Some are really personable, and some are just plain funky.
 But what they have in common is that they’re useless to commercial fishermen.”